Wednesday, 08 September 2010 HomeContact Us

 GPs in the two areas have been alerted to the problem.

-Health officials from Anglesey's Local Health Board (LHB) have sent letters to parents through Ysgol Syr Thomas Jones in Amlwch where pupils have become ill.
+Health officials from Anglesey's Local health Board (LHB) have sent letters to parents through Ysgol Syr Thomas Jones in Amlwch where pupils have become ill.

 All the suspected cases have emerged since 27 December.